Chabad: Tanya

 The Tanya (תניא) is a book by Rabbi Shneur Zalman first published in 1797.
 It is the first schematic treatment of Hasidic moral philosophy and its metaphysical foundations.

 According to the Tanya, the intellect consists of three interconnected processes: Chochma (wisdom), Bina (understanding), and Da'at (knowledge).
 While other branches of Hasidism primarily focused on the idea that "God desires the heart," Shneur Zalman argued that God also desires the mind, and he also argued that the mind is the "gateway" to the heart.
-With the Chabad philosophy, he elevated the mind above the heart, arguing that "understanding is the mother of fear and love for God".
+In line with Chabad philosophy, he elevated the mind above the heart, arguing that "understanding is the mother of fear and love for God".

 The Tanya has five sections.
 The original name of the first section is Sefer Shel Beinonim, the "Book of the Intermediates".
 It is also known as Likutei Amarim ("Collected Sayings").
 Sefer Shel Beinonim analyzes the inner struggle of the individual and the path to resolution.
 Citing the biblical verse "the matter is very near to you, in your mouth, your heart, to do", the philosophy is based on the notion that the human is not inherently evil; rather, every individual has an inner conflict that is characterized by two different inclinations, the good and the bad.

 Chabad often contrasted itself with what is termed the Chagat schools of Hasidism.
 (Note: Chagat is an acronym for Chesed, Gevurah, Tiferet (kindness, severity, beauty), the Kabbalistic terms for the three primary emotions.
 Schools of Hasidic thought stressing emotive patterns of worship have been termed Chagat in the Chabad philosophy.)
 While all schools of Hasidism put a central focus on the emotions, Chagat saw emotions as a reaction to physical stimuli, such as dancing, singing, or beauty.
-Shneur Zalman, on the other hand, taught that the emotions must be led by the mind, and thus the focus of Chabad thought was to be Torah study and prayer rather than esotericism and song.
+Shneur Zalman, on the other hand, taught that the mind must guide emotions, and thus the focus of Chabad thought was Torah study and prayer rather than esotericism and song.
 As a Talmudist, Shneur Zalman endeavored to place Kabbalah and Hasidism on a rational basis.
 In Tanya, he defines his approach as moach shalit al halev (Hebrew: מוח שליט על הלב, "the brain ruling the heart").